Sigmund Rascher: High altitude experiments

 Rascher subsequently wrote back to Brandt, asking for permission to carry out his experiments at Dachau, and plans for the experiments were developed at a conference in early 1942 attended by Rascher and members of the Luftwaffe Medical Service.
 The experiments were carried out in the spring and summer of the same year, using a portable pressure chamber supplied by the Luftwaffe.
 The victims were locked in the chamber, the interior pressure of which was then lowered to a level corresponding to very high altitudes.
 The pressure could be very quickly altered, allowing Rascher to simulate the conditions which would be experienced by a pilot freefalling from altitude without oxygen.
 After viewing a report of one of the fatal experiments, Himmler remarked that if a subject should survive such treatment, he should be "pardoned" to life imprisonment.
 Rascher replied to Himmler that the victims had to date been merely Poles and Soviets, and that he believed they should be given no amnesty of any sort.
+80 out of the 200 subjects died outright because of the experiment and the rest were murdered.